ka-til/P-ONE_NuTau/README.md

 ## Medium

+Simulating the optical properties of Cascadia basin, where P-ONE will be deployed.

 - makeMediumSTRAW.py - generates the parameters to simulate water.
 The scatter and absorption values at different wavelengths are taken from Andreas Gaertner's analysis being done using STRAW data.
 The <cos(theta)> is calculated using values taken from Antares paper and eta from Matthew Man's analysis of STRAW data.
 The files generated are stored in STRAW_Andy_20200328_MattewEta

 - STRAW_Andy_20200328_MattewEta is the folder containing properties of the medium to be fed into the simulation.